HHMMMHH/General-Causal-Discovery/README.md

 We use the Sachs dataset, and we provide both its ground-truth DAG and the corresponding data.

 We recommend using CAM pruning due to its high computational efficiency.
-However, for the Sachs dataset, the best results were achieved using KCI pruning with $\sigma_1 = 0.8$ and $\sigma_2 = 0.4$, and this finding was consistent across both the GCD_star and GCD models as GCD_dag_Sachs.csv.
+After obtaining the estimated DAG, please use the Metrics.R file to evaluate the experimental results.

 ### Required Softwares